-Identifying birds of prey can be a challenge, and the two most challenging raptors are the Cooper’s hawk and sharp-shinned hawk.
+Identifying birds of prey can be a challenge, and two of the most challenging raptors are the Cooper’s hawk and sharp-shinned hawk.
 Nearly identical in markings, range, and behavior, these accipiters are closely related members of the Accipitridae bird family and can be difficult for even experienced birders to tell apart.

 When trying to identify Cooper’s hawks and sharp-shinned hawks, watch for these traits:

 - Size: The bird’s size is the best indicator of its species.
 A sharp-shinned hawk is smaller and averages 10-14 inches in length, roughly the size of a jay or dove.
 The Cooper’s hawk is larger, with an average size of 15-20 inches, closer to the size of a crow.
 A small male Cooper’s hawk, however, can be difficult to tell from a large female sharp-shinned hawk on size alone.
 To judge a bird's size more accurately, compare it to nearby objects that can be measured, such as fence posts or tree leaves.

 - Body Proportion: The general shape of a bird can also be a clue to its identity.
 A sharp-shinned hawk has a heavy-shouldered appearance with much narrower hips, giving it an inverted triangle shape.
 A Cooper’s hawk has a more even distribution of girth and may seem barrel-shaped.
 Posture and viewing angle can influence what proportions look like, however, so watch the bird carefully and observe it from different angles if possible for a good overall perspective.

 - Head: Sharp-shinned hawks have proportionally small heads and may look stunted, while Cooper’s hawks have a distinctly larger, more prominent head.
 A Cooper’s hawk may also raise the feathers on its crown and could appear to have a small crest or a corner on the back of its head, giving it a more aggressive appearance.